dh-199-the-shape-of-roman-history/Roman-Funeral-and-Family/README.md

 * Run graphGenerator.py, which reads these files. graphGenerator uses graphTemplate.html (involving D3.js) as a building block to produce graphs
 * Each person appears in exactly 1 graph

-TODO: Increase readability for large graphs, consider using custom icons for famous people, add tentative connections where other visualizations add them.
+TODO: Increase readability for large graphs, consider using custom icons for famous people, add tentative connections where other visualizations add them, allow multiple graphs in the same window/file.

 ### 3D Visualizations
 (Subfolder: 3D Visualizations)

+This set of visualizations is a 3D version of the previous 2D Family Network Graphs visualizations.
+Instead of using D3.js, this makes use of vasturiano's 3D Force Graph package, built in Javascript and using WebGL.
+It retains all the features of the 2D version while being easier to read and navigate.

+Pipeline:
+* Generate PersonQuery and RelationshipQuery from the DPRR backend.
+* Remove the top 2 rows of each.
+* Run 3d_generator.py, which reads these files.
+3d_generator uses 3D_Template.html as a building block to produce graphs
+* Each person appears in exactly 1 graph

+TODO: As above, plus modifty the package for easier navigation and different actions on click.
+Update UI to better describe what to do.